 The tiniest Good Book

 Now the faithful have no excuse to leave their Scriptures at home: All 1.2 million letters of the Old Testament have been nano-printed onto the surface of the Nano Bible, a five-by-five millimeter aluminum disk.
 But since each impossibly tiny letter measures 600 nanometers, you would need an electron microscope to read it.
 It might just be easier to go to the nearest hotel and consult a Gideon’s Bible.
-Here’s why there are so many Bibles in hotels.
+One of the coolest Bible facts is why there are so many Bibles in hotels.

 The biggest Bible in the world